Measure and Probability on General Spaces

 An uncountable set alone, however, offers no criteria for preferring any collection of subsets to any other, and hence no criteria for defining a consistent notion of uniform measure.
 Additional structure on X, however, may be able to break this ambiguity.

-Consider for example a real line \mathbb{R} equipped with an appropriate ordering, algebra, metric, and topology as discussed in Chapter Two, that is a particular rigid real line or a particular parameterization of a flexible real line.
-Using the ordering we can construct closed interval subsets, [ x_{1}, x_{2} ] = \{ x \in \mathbb{R} \mid x_{1} \le x \le x_{2} \}.
+Using the ordering, we can construct closed interval subsets, [ x_{1}, x_{2} ] = \{ x \in \mathbb{R} \mid x_{1} \le x \le x_{2} \}.
 We can then use the metric to characterize these intervals by the distance between the end points, L( \, [ x_{1}, x_{2} ] \, ) = d( x_{1}, x_{2} ) = | x_{2} - x_{1} |, otherwise known as the interval length.
-Moreover if we use a Borel \sigma-algebra derived from the real topology then these closed intervals will all be measurable subsets.
+Moreover, if we use a Borel \sigma-algebra derived from the real topology then these closed intervals will all be measurable subsets.

 Any notion of uniformity that is compatible with all of this structure should treat all interval subsets with the same length in the same way.
-In other words a uniform measure over \mathbb{R} should allocate the same measure to all equal-length intervals (Figure 7).
-For example because the intervals L( \, [-2, -1] \, ) = L( \, [5, 6] \, ) = L( \, [150, 151] \,) all have the same length any uniform measure should give \mu( \, [-2, -1] \, ) = \mu( \, [5, 6] \, ) = \mu( \, [150, 151] \, ).
-Likewise because L( \, [-350, -300] \, ) = L( \, [0, 50] \, ) we should have \mu( \, [-350, -300] \, ) = \mu( \, [0, 50] \,), and so on.
+In other words, a uniform measure over \mathbb{R} should allocate the same measure to all equal-length intervals (Figure 7).
+For example ,because the intervals L( \, [-2, -1] \, ) = L( \, [5, 6] \, ) = L( \, [150, 151] \,) all have the same length, any uniform measure should give \mu( \, [-2, -1] \, ) = \mu( \, [5, 6] \, ) = \mu( \, [150, 151] \, ).
+Likewise, because L( \, [-350, -300] \, ) = L( \, [0, 50] \, ), we should have \mu( \, [-350, -300] \, ) = \mu( \, [0, 50] \,), and so on.

-The easiest way to accomplish this uniformity is to allocate to each interval a measure directly equal to the its length, \lambda( \, [x_{1}, x_{2}] \, ) = L( \, [x_{1}, x_{2}] \, ) = | x_{2} - x_{1} |.
-Allocations to more general measurable subsets can then be derived from these interval allocations.
-The resulting uniform measure over a given real line is known as the Lebesgue measure.
+The easiest way to accomplish this uniformity is to allocate to each interval a measure directly equal to its length, \lambda( \, [x_{1}, x_{2}] \, ) = L( \, [x_{1}, x_{2}] \, ) = | x_{2} - x_{1} |.
+Allocations to more general measurable subsets can then be derived from these interval allocations and countable additivity.
+The resulting uniform measure is known as the Lebesgue measure.

 Just as the counting measure formalizes intuition notions of counting on countable spaces, the Lebesgue measure formalizes intuitive notions of length on a real line.
 This formalization of length, however, is a bit more subtle.
 Counting behaves the same on all countable spaces, but length can behave differently across different real lines!